c42f/displaz/README.rst

 point clouds acquired using terrestrial lidar and other sources such as bathymetric sonar.

-The goal is to provide a fully programmable technical tool for exploring lidar point data sets and derived geometry.
-Point cloud display can be customized using OpenGL shaders connected to user defined GUI controls.
-The displaz interface itself can be scripted via a socket interface.
+The goal is to provide a flexible and programmable technical tool for exploring large lidar point data sets and derived geometry.

+* *Open point clouds up to the size of main memory.*  Performance remains interactive as the number of points becomes too large to draw in a single frame.
+* *Create custom point visualizations.*  The OpenGL shader can be edited interactively.
+In the shader program, you automatically have access to any per-point attributes defined in the input file.
+Shader parameters are connected to user-defined GUI controls.
+* *Plot interactively from your favourite programming language.*
+  Displaz IPC lets you script the interface from the command line.
+  Experimental language bindings are available for C++, python, julia and Matlab.

 User guide
 ----------